Taverz/backend-project2/design/04-components/atoms/button.md

 ```
 Button

-Atom for all user-triggered actions in Bable.
+Atom for all user-triggered actions in Chirp.

 Variants:
 - primary — main action on screen (1 per screen rule)